-Note 1) FBA(NAND Flash Block Address) could be omitted or could be any address.
+Note 1) FBA(NAND Flash Block Address) could be any address.

 3.11.2 OTP Program Operation

 An OTP Program Operation accesses the OTP area and programs content from the DataRAM on-chip buffer to the designated page(s) of the OTP.